5 Axis Machining for Defense

 Complex Shapes

-The major (and most well-known) advantage of five-axis machining is the ability to machine complex shapes.
-The ability to machine in a continuous 5-axis move creates machining angles and arcs for the cutting tool and for chip relief that were only previously possible with a multitude of special fixtures or additional setups.
+The major advantage of five-axis machining is the ability to simultaneously machine complex shapes, without having to move the workpiece..
+The ability for the machine in a single chucking to move in a 5-axis simultaneous mode, gives the machine the ability to create angles, arcs and chip relief that were only previously possible with a multiple fixtures and ssetups.

 Improved Tool Life